 Moscow, Saint Petersburg and some 2018 World Cup cities like Nizhny Novgorod “have english signs” (sort of), or at least transcript into latin and english menus in popular restaurants.
 But honestly, for 99% of the country, it’s all in Russian & cyrillic.

-Here are a few tips & things you should know to help you get by in Russia (and most of the former Soviet countries) without having to be fluent in Putin’s language.
+Here are a few tips & tricks you should know to help you get by in Russia (and most of the former Soviet countries) without having to be fluent in Putin’s language.

 Learn the alphabet